Jafar-ibrahim/CinemaApp/README.md

 4. Create users and movies as needed using the aprropriate endpoints.
 5. Create a Theater.
 6. Set the theater ( Movie , rowNumber , colNumber ).
-7. initialize tickets for your theater.
+7. Initialize tickets for your theater.
 8. Now you can start reserving the tickets of this theater.

 ## Contributions